govenius/pdata/docs/index.rst

       m.add_points({'frequency': freqs, 'S21': s21})

-.. note:: By default, floats in the data table will be serialized to
+.. note:: By default, floats and complex numbers will be serialized to
-          strings using the format code :code:`%.12e`, i.e. with 13
+          strings with 16 significant figures, corresponding to the precision of 64-bit floats.
+Other data types are converted to string by calling :code:`str()`, and replacing tabs and new lines with spaces.
+The default serializers and data types are inferred from the data types in the first data row passed to :code:`add_points()`.
+You can override the defaults for any column with a column specification like
-          significant figures.
-Other data types are converted to string by calling :code:`str()`.
-The default serializers are inferred from the data types in the first data row passed to :code:`add_points()`.
-You can override the default serialization for any column with a column specification like this: :code:`(<column name>, <unit>, <formatter>)`,
+          this: :code:`(<column name>, <unit>, <formatter>, <dtype>)`,
-          where :code:`<formatter>` is a single-argument function that converts the argument to a string (e.g.  :code:`lambda x:
+          where :code:`<formatter>` is a single-argument function that converts the argument to a string (e.g.  :code:`lambda x: f"{x:.3e}"` if you wanted to optimize the file size).
-          "%.15e"%x`).
+          :code:`<dtype>` is an optional data type class that is stored in the tabular data header as metadata, and later helps parse the data correctly.

 Interrupting a measurement prematurely
 --------------------------------------